 - TDS Telecom (primary provider in some markets)

 You can search for additional providers in your area using this advertising-supported site.

 Unfortunately, access to wired internet in rural areas can be challenging.
 For those not served by wired internet, you may have access to a satellite broadband provider.
 Note that there are usually monthly data caps.

 While mobile hotspots are convenient for occasional internet access and for internet access when traveling they do not provide enough data in their plans to sustain full-time work from home.
 Even the “unlimited” plans are capped at about 20 GB of data, which is not enough data for most people to get through the month before the cap resets.

 A note about connecting with mobile hotspots: In situations where internet access is not readily available, individuals with devices capable of producing data hotspots may want to contact their service providers regarding lifting any data caps that may be a part of their service plan.
-While not comprehensive, see this list of providers temporarily lifting data caps in response to COVID-19.
-However, DoIT still recommends a standard home broadband setup if the option is available.

 This list of resources is provided as a convenience to aid in your search for an internet service provider.
 Inclusion on this list does not imply endorsement, recommendation, or support; other capable and quality providers may not be listed.
 As with any purchase, shop around, ask for promotional deals, look at consumer reviews, and read the terms and conditions of any contract prior to signing up for the service.